Icon-Newsletter-smaller

 There are three widely recognized types of franchises:

-Read more: 32 Food Franchise Businesses You Can Start Under ₱1 Million
+Related: 32 Food Franchise Businesses You Can Start Under ₱1 Million

 How Much Does It Cost to Start a Franchise Business?

-How to Start a Franchise Business in the Philippines
+How to Start a Franchise Business in the Philippines as a Franchisee

-1. Reach Out to Your Target Franchisors
+Step 2: Reach Out to Your Target Franchisors

-• Direct Channels: Talk to franchisors directly through their website or social media channels.
+• Direct channels: Talk directly to franchisors through their website or social media channels.

-2. Prepare and Submit Franchise Requirements
+Step 3: Prepare and Submit Franchise Requirements

-Franchise Application Requirements
+📋 Franchise Application Requirements

-• Completed Franchise Application Form: Download and print this form from the franchisor’s website.
+• Completed franchise application form: Download and print this form from the franchisor’s website.
 Make sure to fill it out completely.

 • Letter of Intent (LOI): This letter formally states your reasons for applying for a franchise business, including your contact information and the address of your proposed site.
 Some franchisors provide a template for LOI on their website.

-• Resume or Curriculum Vitae: Make your resume as detailed as possible, highlighting your entrepreneurial experience, if any.
+• Resume or curriculum vitae: Make your resume as detailed as possible, highlighting your entrepreneurial experience, if any.

 • Valid IDs: Most franchisors ask applicants to submit a photocopy of at least two government-issued IDs.

-Other Business Document Requirements
+📋 Other Requirements

 • Proof of billing under your name